braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/android_tv_push.md

 # Android TV push
 ![][12]{: style="float:right;max-width:25%;margin-left:15px; border: 0"}

 While not a native feature, Android TV push integration is made possible by leveraging the Braze Android SDK and Firebase Cloud Messaging to register a push token for Android TV.
 It is, however, necessary to build a UI to display the notification payload once it is received.
-The steps to do so are detailed below.

 ## Implementation